FavioVazquez/spark-hash-SBT-oriented/README.md

 This is my version of mrsqueeze's spark-hash but SBT oriented, all the credit of code and logic goes to him.
 This uses the sbt environment instead of the maven's environment.
 The original repo is in @mrsqueeze github, https://github.com/mrsqueeze/spark-hash

+*Note* = In Globals.scala you should change the default domanins to your master spark domain (if using mesos) and your HDFS master domain.

 spark-hash
 ==============================